RoboLab-Assistant/RoboLab-Assistant.github.io/cv_module/CALIBRATION_GUIDE.md

 - Verify tag sizes in YAML match physical tags

 ### High reprojection error (> 1.5 pixels)
-- **Check tag printing accuracy** - use calipers to measure 14.0mm exactly
+- **Check tag printing accuracy** - use calipers to measure 10.5mm exactly (black edge to black edge)
 - **Verify bundle geometry** - measure center-to-center distances (should be 18mm)
 - **Improve lighting** - reduce shadows and glare
 - **Use more images** - aim for 30+ with better variety